InvasiveH8ter/NASDM/README.md

 ### Customization
 You will notice there are lines of code which have been "commented out" by adding # in front.
 This means that the line is read as text.

-These contain example script and instructions for adding your own environmental data (both static and timeseries) and occurence data.

 By removing the # from each line, you can run the block/cell.

+These contain example script and instructions for adding your own environmental data (both static and timeseries) and occurence data

+as well as for customizing the timeframe, extent modeled and resolution of inputs and model outputs.

 The following will direct you to where the specific customization examples are located